jose-zama/jose-zama.github.io/_drafts/running-html5-php.markdown

 ---
 layout: post
-section-type: post
-title:  "Running parse5 in Linux Mint"
+title:  "Running html5-php in Linux Mint"
-category: HTML5
+categories: WebTechnologies html5-php php html5 parser
 comments: true
 ---

-This walkthrough is to install and run parse5 in **Linux Mint**, 64 bits architecture.
+As a previous post in which I installed parse5 in Linux, this walktrough will be similar.
+In the same way, I show how to install and run the html5-php parser in **Linux Mint**, in a 64 bits architecture machine.

-## What is parse5
+## What is html5-php

+UPDATE

 **parse5** is a HTML5 parser build in javascript for *Node.js* or *io.js*.
 This is a implementation of the WHATWG specification.
 The current version is the 4.0.0 and it seems that is currently maintained according to their repository activity.